defcon1dfw/defcon1dfw.github.io/service/mold.md

 ## {{ page.title }}

-When mold appears after disaster strikes your home or business {{ dbaOneName }} {{ dbaTwoName }} is at maximum readiness 24/7 for your emergency.
+When mold appears after disaster strikes your home or business {{ site.dbaOneName }} {{ site.dbaTwoName }} is at maximum readiness 24/7 for your emergency.
 We have the response you want.

 ## When Mold Disaster Strikes.